Geophysical Service

-Geophysical Service Inc. (often abbreviated GSI) was founded by John Clarence Karcher and Eugene McDermott in 1930 for the purpose of using refraction and reflection seismology to explore for petroleum deposits.
+Geophysical Service Inc. (often abbreviated GSI) was a Texas-based company founded by John Clarence Karcher and Eugene McDermott in 1930, for the purpose of using refraction and reflection seismology to explore for petroleum deposits.

 History

 On December 6, 1941, the company was purchased by Eugene McDermott, Cecil Howard Green, J. Erik Jonsson, and H.B.
 Peacock.
 During World War II, the company produced submarine detection devices.
 In 1951, the company was renamed Texas Instruments (TI) with GSI as a division.
 GSI was later sold by TI, repurchased, and finally sold again to Halliburton in 1988.
 Halliburton also acquired GeoSource, a competing geophysical contractor (formerly Petty-Ray Geophysical), and attempted to merge the two companies.
-Unfortunately the rivalry between the two entities endured and the merged entity known as Halliburton Geophysical Services (HGS) proved to be far from profitable.
-After several years of losses in 1994 Halliburton sold HGS to Western Atlas (formerly Western Geophysical until its merger with Dresser Atlas in 1987).
-Western Atlas was bought by Baker Hughes in 1998 and was then merged into WesternGeco in 2000 through a joint venture with Schlumberger in which Schlumberger held the majority share (70%).
+However, the rivalry between the two entities endured and the merged entity known as Halliburton Geophysical Services (HGS) was not profitable.
+After several years of losses, in 1994, Halliburton sold HGS to Western Atlas (formerly Western Geophysical until its merger with Dresser Atlas in 1987).
+Western Atlas was bought by Baker Hughes in 1998 and then merged into WesternGeco in 2000 through a joint venture with Schlumberger in which Schlumberger held the majority share (70%).

-On 3 July 1981, MS Arctic Explorer, chartered to GSI for the purpose of conducting seismic surveys off the Labrador coast for British Petroleum, sank off St. Anthony, Newfoundland, in the Strait of Belle Isle, with the loss of 13 lives.
+On July 3, 1981, MS Arctic Explorer, chartered to GSI to conduct seismic surveys off the Labrador coast for British Petroleum, sank off St. Anthony, Newfoundland, in the Strait of Belle Isle, resulting in the loss of 13 lives.